GThumeAdigo/windows-bc-container/README.md

 # Windows Container for Docker

-A containerized Windows environment that runs on Linux using Docker, providing easy access to containerized BC development, Windows applications and services.
+A containerized Windows environment that runs on Linux using Docker, providing easy access to containerized Microsoft Dynamics 365 Business Central (BC) development, Windows applications and services.

 ## Overview